The Sigma_1-definable universal finite sequence: End-extensional potentialism

 \section{End-extensional potentialism}

 We should like now to draw out the consequences of the main theorem for set-theoretic end-extensional potentialism.
-Consider the potentialist system consisting of the countable models of set theory, a multiverse of models of set theory, forming a Kripke model under the end-extension relation.
+Consider the potentialist system consisting of the countable models of set theory, a multiverse of models of set theory, forming a Kripke model under the end-extension relation, where here we wish to allow the trivial end-extension $M \subseteq M$.
 (Let us consider the models of a fixed suitable theory $T$, such as any computably enumerable theory $\ZFbar$ extending \ZF.)
 In this potentialist system we may naturally interpret the modal operators, so $\possible\varphi$ is true in a model $M$, if there is an end-extension in which $\varphi$ is true; and $\necessary\varphi$ is true in $M$, if all end-extensions satisfy $\varphi$.
 This is therefore a version of potentialism---one of many in set theory---as described in~\cite{HamkinsLinnebo:Modal-logic-of-set-theoretic-potentialism}.
 Let us call it \emph{end-extensional potentialism}.

 Linnebo and others~\cite{Linnebo:2013-PHS, LinneboShapiro2017:Actual-and-potential-infinity, HamkinsLinnebo:Modal-logic-of-set-theoretic-potentialism} have emphasized the contrast between height-potentialism and width-potentialism in the philosophy of set theory, where with height-potentialism the set-theoretic universe fragments can grow taller, perhaps adding new ordinals on top, while with width-potentialism, the universe grows outward, perhaps adding new subsets to old sets as with forcing.